 Rounding out the top five, Ask Network accounted for 598 million explicit core searches followed by AOL LLC Network with 346 million.

-Topics: Analytics & Automated, Local & Directories / Small Biz, Media & Entertainment, Online, Paid Search, Retail & E-Commerce, Search Engine Optimization, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties
+Topics: Analytics & Automated, Data-driven, Local & Directories / Small Biz, Media & Entertainment, Online, Paid Search, Retail & E-Commerce, Search Engine Optimization, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.